ajaen4/eks-complete-cicd/README.md

 - path: path where the Kubernetes manifests are located.
 Example: k8s/dist.
 - branch: specific branch of the repo to target.
 Example: main.

-Once you have filled the necessary entries we can move on to deploy the EKS cluster.
+Once the necessary entries have been filled we can move on to deploy the EKS cluster.

 ### 2. Pulumi deployment